-An original completed signed and dated renewal application for assistance under VA's GPD Program and associated documents, must be received by the GPD Program Office by 4:00 p.m.
-Eastern Time on June 3, 2019.
+An original, signed, dated, and completed renewal application for assistance under VA's GPD Program and associated documents must be received by the GPD Program Office by 4:00 p.m.
+Eastern Time on April 27, 2020.
 (See application requirements below.)

 Applications may not be sent by facsimile or email.
 In the interest of fairness to all competing applicants, this deadline is firm as to date and time, and VA will treat any application received after the deadline as ineligible for consideration.
 Applicants should take this firm deadline into account and make early submission of their materials to avoid risk of ineligibility due to unanticipated delays or other delivery-related problems.

-Applications must be physically delivered (e.g., in person, or via United States Postal Service, FedEx, United Parcel Service, or any other type of courier).
+Applications must be physically delivered (e.g., in person, or by U.S. Postal Service, FedEx, United Parcel Service, or any other type of courier).
 The VA GPD National Program Office staff will accept the application and date stamp it immediately at the time of arrival.
 This is the date and time that will determine if the deadline is met for these types of deliveries.

-An original signed, dated, completed, and collated grant renewal application and all required associated documents must be submitted to the following address: VA Homeless Providers GPD Program Office, 10770 N 46th Street, Suite C-200, Tampa, Florida 33617.
+An original signed, dated, completed, and collated grant renewal application and all required associated documents must be submitted to the following address: VA National Grant and Per Diem Program Office, 10770 North 46th Street, Suite C-200, Tampa, Florida 33617.
 Applications must be received by the application deadline.
 Applications must arrive as a complete package.
 Materials arriving separately will not be included in the application package for consideration and may result in the application being rejected or not funded.

 Start Further Info